jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.keyframe (when, position, opt_easing)
 ````

-Create a keyframe for the Actor.  `when` defines where in the animation to place the keyframe, in milliseconds (assumes that `0` is when the animation began).
+Create a keyframe for the `Actor`.  `when` defines where in the animation to place the keyframe, in milliseconds (assumes that `0` is when the animation began).
 The animation length will automatically "grow" to accommodate any keyframe position.

 `position` should contain all of the properties that define the keyframe's state.
 These properties can be any value that can be tweened by [Shifty](https://github.com/jeremyckahn/shifty) (numbers, color strings, CSS properties).